HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 - A site's media pipeline: the processes it uses to create the needed media in a variety of formats
 - Implementing the markup to tell browsers which formats are on offer, and when to select each

-Several Dynamic Media Services and Image CDNs can greatly simplify this by automating it, and endeavoring to track and keep in sync with the ever-changing browser format support landscape.
+Several Dynamic Media Services and Image CDNs can greatly simplify this by automating it and endeavoring to track and keep in sync with the ever-changing browser format support landscape.

 <p class="note">Note: though AVIF has been supported in Chrome since version 85 (released late August 2020), the data for this Almanac is predominantly from prior to this time.
 However running an ad hoc query on more recent data from early November 2020 shows tens of thousands of AVIF requests.</p>